Details about map content are available here Click on the map dots to view record details.

 Flesh: fragile, rather thin; white to grayish, (Arora), thin, 0.5-1.7cm thick at disc, thinning toward margin, fragile; gray to drab next to cap surface, white below that, sometimes becoming very faintly pinkish when exposed, especially when young, (Thiers)

-Gills: adnate to adnexed or free, close; white or grayish, (Arora), adnate to decurrent by a short hook when young, becoming free, close to crowded, subgills in several series, gills moderately broad; 'white at first becoming gray, "smoke gray" to "pallid mouse gray" to "pale drab gray"', edge usually gray; edge fimbriate [fringed], (Thiers)
+Gills: "close to crowded, adnate to decurrent by a short hook when young, becoming free; white at first, becoming gray, and drying tan to sordid tan to brownish gray.
+The gills are moderately broad with the edge usually gray and fibrillose.
+The short gills are in several ranks", (Tulloss), adnate to decurrent by a short hook when young, becoming free, close to crowded, subgills in several series, gills moderately broad; ''white at first becoming gray, "smoke gray" to "pallid mouse gray" to "pale drab gray" '', edge usually gray; edge fimbriate [fringed], (Thiers)

-Stem: 10-16cm x 1-2cm, equal or widening downward, stuffed or hollow when old, "smooth or more often belted with numerous delicate grayish scales", (Arora), 10-16(20)cm x 0.7-1.7cm at top, "equal or tapering downward, not bulbous", stuffed becoming hollow, no ring present; white with gray scales that darken when bruised; silky fibrillose, at the top with longitudinal striations or pruinose resulting from contact with the gills, becoming appressed-fibrillose in lower part, on expansion of the cap the outer layer of stem often rupturing and forming rings of appressed-fibrillose scales, (Thiers), VOLVA membranous universal veil, "gray to white or buff, often bruising reddish when wet", forming a constricted, flaring sac-like volva (i.e. lower part of volva constricted around stem, upper margin flaring outward) which may disintegrate when old, (Arora), "membranous, tightly adhering and apparently interwoven with surface layer to lower one-third to one-half of the stipe, then developing a flaring free margin resembling an annulus, collapsing with age, white to pale buff or pale yellow, bruising reddish when wet, then fading", (Thiers)
+Stem: 10-16(20)cm x 0.7-1.7cm at apex, cylindric or widening downward, stuffed becoming hollow, without a ring; white, (Tulloss), 10-16(20)cm x 0.7-1.7cm at top, "equal or tapering downward, not bulbous", stuffed becoming hollow, no ring present; white with gray scales that darken when bruised; silky fibrillose, at the top with longitudinal striations or pruinose resulting from contact with the gills, becoming appressed-fibrillose in lower part, on expansion of the cap the outer layer of stem often rupturing and forming rings of appressed-fibrillose scales, (Thiers), VOLVA "membranous volva soon begins to turn gray and become structurally weaker; although I have never observed this, it is said to bruise reddish or salmon when wet then fade back to its previous coloration" (see also comment in NOTES), (Tulloss, with the words "never observed this" italicized), membranous, tightly adhering and apparently interwoven with surface layer to lower one-third to one-half of the stipe, then developing a flaring free margin resembling an annulus, collapsing with age, white to pale buff or pale yellow, bruising reddish when wet, then fading", (Thiers)

 Odor: not distinctive (Thiers)